 According to legend, the Indian monk Bodhidharma, founder and first patriarch of Chan and Zen Buddhism, who came to the Shaolin monastery around the year 527, taught the basics of Shaolin martial arts, which were then further developed and passed on in the monastery.

 You will take a tour of the monastery.
 During the 30-minute demonstration you will experience the impressive martial art of the Shaolin monks up close.
 In good weather there is the possibility to take the cable car to Sanhuangzhai

 Return trip to Luoyang.

 Day 3: LUOYANG – XIAN: TRAVEL BY HIGH SPEED TRAIN FROM LUOYANG TO XIAN IN CHINA

 Transfer to the Luoyang train station and travel by highspeed train to Xian.
 Pick up at the Xian train station and transfer to Xian old town.

 The city of Xian is the capital of Shaanxi Province.
 Xian - or Chang'An as the city used to be called - is considered the first capital of the Chinese Empire under Emperor Qin Shi Huangdi.
 The old imperial city was long regarded as China's gateway to the West and was the beginning/end point of the ancient Silk Road, one of the oldest trade routes in the world.
 In addition, Xian has one of the longest, still largely preserved city walls from the Ming period.

-In the morning you make a walk on the Xian city wall.
+In the morning you take a stroll or a cycling tour on the Xian city wall